 “Not at all.”
 I lifted Sean back into my arms.
 His head was already nodding and with a slight sway it fell to my shoulder.

 When they came back inside, they looked more serious, if that was possible, and Basil had a suspicious lump in jacket.
 I just rolled my eyes.

 “Haven, you should stay here and get some rest, I’ll go,” Alex said.
 “Don’t worry, I’ll give you the collar,” he winked.

 Haven frowned at his partner, but it was Basil who asked, “Did you sleep at all today?”

 “Sure I did,” Alex grinned.
 “I got a solid forty winks.”
 Jaci shook his head and rolled his eyes from the sink behind Alex, while Aunt Peggy muttered something about spending all day doing his best impersonation of a jungle gym.

 “So you basically got a power nap,” Haven said.
 “No, you stay here.
-Sleep.
-You’re no use exhausted.
+Maybe you can pile enough together to be of use if you’re needed.
 You should have Kiki come over as well.”

 “Like you’re any better off.
 And she went back west to see her family.”

 “Oh, that’s good.
 Least she’s safe.
 Also, I am better off.
 I got a few hours in last night in the car.”
 He shrugged.
 “Not my fault you refused.”

 Alex mock-gagged.
 “I don’t understand anyone who can sleep in cars.”